Skip to content

 MantraManthraMandhraMandhiraManthiraRasi

 Raasi is an Indian actor, best known for Tamil cinema.
-Raasi began their career in 1986.
-With 30 credits to their name, Raasi remains one of the most prolific and celebrated talents in the industry.
+Raasi began their career in 1986 and has been a prominent figure in the industry for over 40 years.
+With over 60 credits to their name, Raasi remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Raasi's career remains one of the longest and most celebrated in Tamil cinema.

 2.4Avg Rating